MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-respond.md

 ## Take action on the violation

-The action or combination of actions you see may vary depending on the policy configuration.
-The possible actions are described below.
+The action or combination of actions you see might vary depending on the policy configuration.
+The possible actions are:

-* **Report an issue**: Report the issue as a false positive (that is, report that the policy has mistakenly identified non-sensitive data as sensitive).
+* **Report an issue**: Report the issue as a false positive (that is, report that the policy has mistakenly identified nonsensitive data as sensitive).
 * **Override**: Override the policy.
 Overriding a policy means that this policy will no longer check this item for sensitive data.
-Depending on the policy configuration, you may be required to provide a justification for the override.
+Depending on the policy configuration, you might be required to provide a justification for the override.
 * **Report and override**: Report the issue as a false positive and override the policy.

 >[!NOTE]